futurice/android-jenkins-docker/README.md

 ## Windows tips
 Setting the host path for ```jenkins_home``` is a bit tricky on Windows hosts.
 First of all, you probably need to share the drive where the folder lives and [this resource explains how](https://rominirani.com/docker-on-windows-mounting-host-directories-d96f3f056a2c#.7ec1d330n).
 Then, you need to provide the path with forward slashes, for example ```c:/Users/myuser/android_jenkins_home:/var/jenkins_home```

-# Accessing Jenkins
-When you run the image for the first time without a previous ```jenkins_home``` directory, Jenkins will print the current admin password in the terminal.
-Keep an eye out for this block of text:
->Jenkins initial setup is required.
-An admin user has been created and a password generated.
->Please use the following password to proceed to installation:
->
->[REDACTED]
->
->This may also be found at: /var/jenkins_home/secrets/initialAdminPassword

 # Modifying the image
 Just modify the Dockerfile in case you want to modify the environment, for example
 * Android SDK version